Physical Therapy DPT

 Graduates of the Doctor of Physical Therapy program are prepared to fulfill their professional obligations, provide leadership to the profession and use their knowledge and skills to contribute to the health care of society.

 The regular program is 2.5 years in length and spans ten academic quarters.
-There is a decelerated program for individuals who want to progress at a slower pace and a combined DPT/Masters in Business Administration (MBA) that can be completed in 3.5 years.
+There is a 3.5 year program for individuals who want to progress at a slower pace and a combined DPT/Masters in Business Administration (MBA) that can also be completed in 3.5 years.
 All versions of the curricula consist of integrated didactic and clinical study with an emphasis on adult learning methodology.
 Foundational courses are emphasized during the first year, with subsequent quarters sequenced to progress through the hierarchy of educational objectives from simple to complex.
 All didactic material is organized for synthesis and application to professional practice.

 Additional Information